 CISI's learning offer continues to grow, with over 100 sustainability-related videos available on CISI TV.
-Webinars filmed in 2024 include 'Designing sustainable ETFs', 'Driving the integration of green and sustainable finance', and an event for our East Africa members, 'Bank 2030: Accelerating the transition to a low-carbon economy'.
-CISI continues to publish cutting-edge discussion articles and research in the CISI Review, covering topics such as 'The essential role of boards in sustainability' and 'Addressing the key challenges of new sustainability disclosure requirements.
+Webinars filmed in 2024 include 'Designing sustainable ETFs', 'Driving the integration of green and sustainable finance', and an event for our East Africa members, 'Bank Accelerating the transition to a low-carbon economy'.
+CISI continues to publish discussion cutting-edge articles research in the CISI Review, covering topics such as 'The essential role of boards in sustainability' and 'Addressing the key challenges of new sustainability disclosure requirements.

-It expanded its suite of online learning resources in 2024, introducing new modules, including several 'micromodules' designed to be accessible and relevant for non-specialists.
-Topics included 'Anti-greenwashing rules', 'AI in ESG', 'The importance of governance in ESG', and 'UN Sustainable Development Goals'.
+It expanded its suite of online learning resources in 2024, introducing modules, including several 'micromodules' designed to be accessible and relevant for non-specialists.
+Topics included 'Antigreenwashing rules', 'AI in ESG', 'The importance of governance in ESG', and 'UN Sustainable Development Goals'.
 These sustainability-related modules were viewed over 6,000 times in 2024, bringing the total views since inception to more than 20,000.
-Alongside this, CISI continues to offer its in-depth Professional Assessment on 'Sustainable and Responsible Investment'.
+Alongside this, CISI continues to offer its indepth Professional Assessment 'Sustainable and Responsible Investment'.